 The challenge we address in this paper is how to map machine learning workloads to manycore processors.
-We focus on recent standalone manycores and the important task of training generalized linear machine learning models as used for regression, classification, and feature selection.
-Our core contribution is to show that in contrast to prior approaches, which assign the same kind of subtask to each core, we can achieve significantly better overall performance and adaptivity to the system resources, by distinguishing between two fundamentally different tasks.
-A subset of the cores will be assigned task $\A$ that only reads the model parameters, while the other subset of cores will perform task $\B$ that updates them.
+We focus on recent standalone manycores and the important task of training generalized linear models used for regression, classification, and feature selection.
+Our core contribution is to show that in contrast to prior approaches, which assign the same kind of subtask to each core, we can often achieve significantly better overall performance and adaptivity to the system resources, by distinguishing between two fundamentally different tasks.
+A subset of the cores will be assigned a task $\A$ that only reads the model parameters, while the other subset of cores will perform a task $\B$ that updates them.
 So in the manycore setting, while the cores are \emph{homogeneous}, we show that assigning them \emph{heterogeneous} tasks results in improved performance and use of compute, memory, and cache resources.
-The adaptivity of our approach is particularly crucial; the best number and assignment of threads can be adapted to the computing platform and the problem at hand.
+The adaptivity of our approach is particularly crucial: the number and assignment of threads can be adapted to the computing platform and the problem at hand.

-\paragraph{Contributions.} We make the following contributions: \begin{enumerate} \item We describe a scheme, composing of two heterogeneous tasks, running in parallel on homogeneous manycore architectures, in order to train generalized linear models.
+We make the following contributions: \begin{enumerate} \item We describe a novel scheme, consisting of two heterogeneous tasks, to train generalized linear models on homogeneous manycore systems.
 We call it Heterogeneous Tasks on Homogeneous Cores (HTHC).

 \item We provide a complete, performance-optimized implementation of HTHC on a 72-core Intel Xeon Phi processor.
 Our library supports both sparse and dense data as well as data quantized to 4 bits for further possible gains in performance.
 Our code is publicly available\footnote{https://github.com/ElizaWszola/HTHC}.

 \item We present a model for choosing the best distribution of threads for each task with respect to the machine's memory system.
 We demonstrate that with explicit control over parallelism our approach provides an order of magnitude speedup over a straightforward OpenMP implementation.